 Rebekah Rimsay was born in Fort Collins, Colorado and trained at Canada’s National Ballet School.
 She joined The National Ballet of Canada in 1990 and was promoted to Second Soloist in 1995, First Soloist in 1998 and Principal Character Artist in 2012.

 “The stepsisters [in Cinderella] almost steal the show with their over the top antics… Rimsay has perfected the role since dancing in the premiere in 2004.
 Her comic timing is spot-on and her facial expressions priceless.”

-Ms. Rimsay was the recipient of the Rolex Dancers First Award for her portral of the Stepmother and Stepsister in Cinderella.
+Rebekah was the recipient of the Rolex Dancers First Award in 2014 for her portrayal of the Stepmother and Stepsister in Cinderella.
 She was also the recipient of the William Marrié Award for Dramatic Achievement for Carabosse in The Sleeping Beauty in 2010 and she won the same award for her role as Her Other Stepsister in Cinderella in 2004.
 She also received the David Tory award in 2008.

 Born: Fort Collins, Colorado